Catamorphisms

 into completely other problems!
 Even if you just save 32-bit integers just the integers alone

-already need 16 GiB of memory, and that does not include the Node(x,l,r)
+already need 16 GiB of memory, and that does not include the Node(x,l,r) objects that also

 consumes memory.
-So you should ask yourself if you really need a fold
+So you should ask yourself if you really need a fold or foldback function

 that are harder to develop and probably even can be slower!